ehneilsen/rtn-012/index.rst

    A 2-dimensional histogram of the sky estimates as a function of residual between skycalc_ magnitude and its Zernike approximation, and the altitude an the sky.
 The color is coded according to a log scale, covering 6 orders of magnitude.
    Note that the worst residuals occur at altitudes below :math:`40^{\circ}` (an airmass of about 1.6).

-Although these histograms confirm that the very worst residuals occurr in situations similar to those shown in :numref:`fig-resid-worst`, they also show some residuals as bad as :math:`\sim 0.15` magnitudes occurr even in dark time. :numref:`fig-resid-worst-dark` shows the sample time with the worst residuals in dark time.
+Although these histograms confirm that the very worst residuals occur in situations similar to those shown in :numref:`fig-resid-worst`, they also show some residuals as bad as :math:`\sim 0.15` magnitudes occur even in dark time. :numref:`fig-resid-worst-dark` shows the sample time with the worst residuals in dark time.
-The "spike" of brightness at an azimuth of :math:`\sim90^{\circ}` is suggestive of zodiacal light, and indeed at this timestep is near twilight, with the sun azimuth near the area with high residuals (:math:`\mbox{az}=95^{\circ}`), as one would expect if this were zodiacal light.
+The "spike" of brightness at an azimuth of :math:`\sim90^{\circ}` is suggestive of zodiacal light, and indeed at this time step is near twilight, with the sun azimuth near the area with high residuals (:math:`\mbox{az}=95^{\circ}`), as one would expect if this were zodiacal light.

 .. _label: fig-resid-worst-dark
 .. figure:: /_static/resid_worst_dark.png